pongasoft/emscripten-glfw/docs/Usage.md

 | Release (minimal) | -                                      | js: 56813, wasm: 63965, total: 120778    | 1.02x |

 > [!NOTE]
-> The good news is that emscripten is improving and this implementation is benefitting from it.
+> The good news is that Emscripten is improving and this implementation is benefitting from it.

 ## GLFW functions